kaiewiggins/kaiewiggins.github.io/_posts/2019-06-01-Happy-Book-Birthday.md

 But I kind of stumbled across an online call for submissions for speculative stories about water and . . .
 1,600 words later a weird, creepy, delightfully dark faery story called *On the Edge* was snapped up the first place I submitted!

-Look forward to reading that later this week at Enchanted Conversations Magazine!
+Look forward to reading that later this week at [Enchanted Conversations Magazine](https://enchantedconversationmag.blogspot.com/)!

 ## Celebrate with me!

 Looking back, it's hard to believe all the amazing things that have happened in just one year!

-So many of the things I *expected* didn't happen and tons of things I never would never dreamed of have, so it's very much been an exercise in adjusting expectations and getting excited about what is.
-And so many of those great things are because of the amazing readers, bloggers, bookstagrammers, and other supports who have taken the time to write reviews, post pictures, and, you know, buy books.
+So many of the things I expected didn't happen and tons of things I never would never dreamed of have, so it's very much been an exercise in adjusting expectations and getting excited about what is.

+And so many of those great things are because of the amazing readers, bloggers, bookstagrammers, and other supporters who have taken the time to write reviews, post pictures and, you know, buy books.
 So, thank you, everyone!

 To celebrate, I've put together a bookbox inspired by some of the highlights and events of the past year: